Guide last updated by Hester Swift, May 2025

 Further information about the UN System can be found on the UN website.

-The Charter of the United Nations is the UN's founding document, signed at San Francisco on 26 June 1945.
-It has since been amended several times (UN Charter, UN website).
-The Statute of the International Court of Justice is annexed to the Charter and is deemed to be an integral part of it.
-So far the Statute has not been amended (Basic Documents, ICJ website).
+The Charter of the United Nations is the UN's founding document.
+Signed at San Francisco on 26 June 1945, it has since been amended several times (see UN Charter).
+The Statute of the International Court of Justice is annexed to the Charter and is deemed to be an integral part of it; so far the Statute has not been amended (see Basic Documents, ICJ website).

 The current version of the Charter, incorporating the amendments, is on the UN website.
-The amended text also appears in Charter of the United Nations, statute and rules of court and other documents (International Court of Justice, 2007) and Blackstone's International Law Documents (14th edn, Oxford University Press 2019), both of which are held at IALS.
+It also appears in Charter of the United Nations, statute and rules of court and other documents (International Court of Justice 2007, held at IALS) and Blackstone's International Law Documents (15th edn, OUP 2024).

 Commentaries on the Charter and Statute